unicode-org/cldr/docs/ldml/tr35-keyboards.md

 The primary order of a character with the Unicode property Combining_Character_Class (ccc) of 0 may well not be 0.
 In addition, a character may receive a different primary order dependent on context.
 For example, in the Devanagari sequence ka halant ka, the first ka would have a primary order 0 while the halant ka sequence would give both halant and the second ka a primary order > 0, for example 2.
 Note that “base” character in this discussion is not a Unicode base character.
 It is instead a character with primary=0.

 In order to get the characters into the correct relative order, it is necessary not only to order combining marks relative to the base character, but also to order some combining marks in a subsequence following another combining mark.
-For example in Devanagari, a nukta may follow consonant character, but it may also follow a conjunct consisting of a consonant, halant, consonant.
+For example in Devanagari, a nukta may follow consonant character, but it may also follow a conjunct consisting of consonant, halant, consonant.
 Notice that the second consonant is not, in this model, the start of a new run because some characters may need to be reordered to before the first base, for example repha.
 The repha would get primary < 0, and be sorted before the character with order = 0, which is, in the case of Devanagari, the initial consonant of the orthographic syllable.

 The reorder transform consists of a single element type: `<reorder>` encapsulated in a `<reorders>` element.
 Each is a rule that matches against a string of characters with the action of setting the various ordering attributes (`primary`, `tertiary`, `tertiary_base`, `prebase`) for the matched characters in the string.